Medicaid Client Voice Council Alumni

 Daronda Elaine Williams

 Daronda Elaine Williams lives in Prescott (Area 4).
 She and her husband raised three sons who are all college graduates and married with children.
 Daronda has an associate degree in early childhood from Henderson State University, an associate degree in art from Southern Arkansas University, and a bachelor’s in psychology from Phoenix University.
-She has worked in a day program that provides services for people with developmental disabilities and autism for 25 years.
+She has worked in a day program that provides services for people with developmental disabilities and autism for over 25 years.
 Daronda is a community advocate who serves on other boards.
 She is also a certified first responder.
 Several relatives and community members have benefited from Daronda’s advocacy.
 In her free time, she likes to read, fish, cook, travel, sightsee, and spend time in her garden.